 If you don't have top management support, your first job as a safety manager is to get it.
 This will be another topic for another day.

 Identify Persons Responsible for the Safety Program

 This is also easy.
 It is you!
-You have been assigned the job of safety manager, either solely or as part of the safety team.
+You have been assigned the job of the safety manager, either solely or as part of the safety team.
 For smaller organizations with fewer than 100 employees, there is typically only one safety manager.
 We recommend an alternate in case the safety manager goes on vacation or departs unexpectedly from the organization.

 Related Articles on Aviation Safety Managers

 - Why Aviation Safety Managers Fail without Dept Head Support in SMS